google/dnae/README.md

                 Back Window (i.e. the number of days after which report files are removed from GCS)

-## More info about a DNA service
+## More info about a DNAE service

-A typical DNA-based service folder will include:
+A typical DNAE-based service folder will include:

 *   a _settings_ file, e.g. `service_example_settings.py` (in fact, see the
     files in folder `service-example` as reference)